briansukhnandan/Skin-Lesion-Classifier-CNN/README.md

 Run 'generate_model.py' in the same directory as the dataset, which will produce a 'saved_model/' directory to run the model later, as well as a 'history.npy' file which keeps all attributes of the model.

-Afterwards, run 'load_model.py' to produce a confusion matrix and a classification report pertaining to the model.
+Afterwards, run 'load_model.py' to evaluate the model, and then produce a confusion matrix and a classification report based on our results.

 ## Results
 After training this model on 25 epochs, we are given the following results: